isomerpages/moe-haisingcatholic/_hsc-community/Students/PERSONALISED DIGITAL LEARNING PROGRAMME.md

 PLD usage time will be set to 6 a.m. to 10.00 p.m.

-*   For parents/guardians who prefer to take charge of the level of restrictions for their child’s/ward’s use of the device after school hours can request to change their choice of DMA settings to Option A and Option B in the&nbsp;[sg form](https://form.gov.sg/6163ec32fadcf1001324b515)&nbsp;link or click on the QR Code below:
+*   For parents/guardians who prefer to take charge of the level of restrictions for their child’s/ward’s use of the device after school hours can request to change their choice of DMA settings to Option A and Option B in the &nbsp;[sg form](https://form.gov.sg/6163ec32fadcf1001324b515)&nbsp;link or click on the QR Code below:

 ![](/images/qr-code%20DMA%20parents.png)

 *   Parent/guardian who wish to learn how to use the DMA to monitor their child’s/ward’s PLD activities, please select the following Guide:
 *   Parents Guide for DMA Default Option:
 [DMA Default Parent Guide ](/files/PDLP/dma%20parent%20guide%20for%20default%20option%20(chrome%20devices)_2%20sep%2021.pdf)

 *   Parents Guide for DMA Option A:
  [DMA Option A Parents Guide](/files/PDLP/dma%20parent%20guide%20for%20option%20a%20(chrome%20devices)_2%20sep%2021.pdf)

 *   Parents Guide for DMA Option B:
  [DMA Option B  Parents Guide](/files/PDLP/dma%20parent%20guide%20for%20option%20b%20(chrome%20devices)_2%20sep%2021.pdf)

 Student Resource Kit
 --------------------